Ross-Alexandra/Waitlist-Watcher/README.md

 # Waitlist-Watcher
-A basic GUI to aid a student in finding a waitlist slot in a UVIC course.
+A basic GUI to aid UVIC students in finding a seat in a course.